GiovaniPM/JDMn/README.md

 ### How the decision works

-The first rule successfully found is our result, regardless of other rules that can be found.\b A successfully rule is the row, wich all columns evaluate with true.\b There are the follow possible data types in input entry: string, date, number and boolean.\b The available logic operators are: <, <=, >, >=, ==, !=, in and not in.
+The first rule successfully found is our result, regardless of other rules that can be found.\n A successfully rule is the row, wich all columns evaluate with true.\n There are the follow possible data types in input entry: string, date, number and boolean.\n The available logic operators are: <, <=, >, >=, ==, !=, in and not in.
 Column without a operator will be used ==.

 ### Project directories